JudithJessie/alx-low_level_programming/0x12-singly_linked_files/README.md

-Learning about Singly Linked Files
+Learning about Singly Linked lists